-Tourist Places in and around Adilabad
+Tourist Places In And Around Adilabad

 Adilabad is an important tourist destination of Telengana.
-Some places worth visiting at Adilabad are the Kuntala waterfalls, St Joseph’s cathedral, the Kadam Dam, Sadarmutt anicut, the Mahatma Gandhi Park and the Basara Saraswathi Temple.
+Some places worth visiting at Adilabad are the Kuntala Waterfalls, St Joseph’s cathedral, the Kadam Dam, Sadarmutt Anicut, the Mahatma Gandhi Park and the Basara Saraswathi Temple.

-The Golden Age of Adilabad
+The Golden Age Of Adilabad

 The town conducted import and export of spices, cloth and other products with neighbouring towns and cities and even with places as far as Delhi.
 Aurangzeb ensured that the economy of this region of Deccan was taken care of.
 He did so because he knew that in order to be recognised as the Emperor of India, he had to keep the Adilabad region of south India under his control.

 The economic condition of Adilabad was in a good position, but all this was to be changed when the East India Company came to Deccan.
 The Nizam traded Adilabad and the surrounding areas for money.
 During the 1860 revolt the people of Adilabad, under the leadership of Ramji Gond, revolted against this barter.

-How to Reach Adilabad
+How To Reach Adilabad

 Adilabad is easily accessible via road and trains.
 National Highway No. 7 passes through the town.
 The town is well connected by buses and private taxis that ply to and fro from the neighbouring towns and cities to Adilabad.
 The buses are not deluxe or air conditioned unless they are coming from Hyderabad or Mumbai.
 However, bus journey is quite comfortable since the roads are good.

 Towns of Maharashtra like Nasik, Mumbai, Nagpur and Sholapur are also connected to Adilabad via trains.
 The airports nearest to the town are in Nagpur and Hyderabad.
 The Nagpur airport is a domestic airport but is well connected with the rest of India.
-The Hyderabad airport is an International airport and receives flights from major cities of India as well as the world.
+The Hyderabad airport is an international airport and receives flights from major cities of India as well as the world.

 Adilabad has a tropical climate with extremely hot summers and mildly cold winters.
 During the summer months it can get very hot, humid and stuffy.
 It is not advisable to plan a trip to Adilabad at this time of the year.
-The region does not receive heavy rainfall thus dams, and reservoirs have been constructed to meet the water demands of the town.
+The region does not receive heavy rainfall; thus, dams and reservoirs have been constructed to meet the water demands of the town.